gitchomik/sysbus/README.md

 Launched without an object name, the program displays the datamodel, with access restrictions.
 However, sub-objects can be accessible, such as NeMo.Intf.data, while neither NeMo nor NeMo.Intf are accessible.
 There are also the objects NeMo.MIB. * Name * (NeMo.MIB.alias for example), but forbidden access.

-The `-modeluml` option will create class diagrams with [plantuml] (http://plantuml.com) (see example below).
+The `-modeluml` option will create class diagrams with [plantuml](http://plantuml.com) (see example below).

-The datamodel includes some elements of different TR of the Broadband Forum (see [TR-181] (https://www.broadband-forum.org/cwmp/tr-181-2-10-0.html) for example).
+The datamodel includes some elements of different TR of the Broadband Forum (see [TR-181](https://www.broadband-forum.org/cwmp/tr-181-2-10-0.html) for example).
 For example, the Device.Hosts object is very similar to the one found in the Livebox, plus extensions specific to Orange (X_ORANGE-COM_xxx).

-In addition, the presence of a user 'cwmpd' (see the UserManagement object) with the unknown password tends to prove that the Livebox communicates using _CWMP_ (or [TR-069] (https: //en.wikipedia .org / wiki / TR-069)) with its management gateway on the Orange side.
+In addition, the presence of a user 'cwmpd' (see the UserManagement object) with the unknown password tends to prove that the Livebox communicates using _CWMP_ (or [TR-069](https://en.wikipedia.org/wiki/TR-069)) with its management gateway on the Orange side.

 ![Hosts class diagram](docs/Hosts.png)